dangormanjr/dangormanjr.github.io/hire-me.md

 # Hire Me

+I am currently seeking full-time opportunities as a history / humanities professor, instructor, postdoc, or other researcher.

-I am available to do:
+I am available to perform a variety of history–adjacent tasks on a contract basis:

 - Historical research,
+- Genealogical research,
+- Family history,
-- Lecturing,
+- Guest Lecturing,
 - Editing,
 - Policy analysis,
 - Student organization and alumni relations consulting,
 - Digital humanities and public history consulting,
-- Dramaturgy,
-- Speechwriting, *and*
+- Dramaturgy, *and*
-- Genealogical research.
+- Speechwriting.

-I am not seeking a full-time position at this time, as I am still a full-time Ph.D. candidate.

-Past clients for whom I have done remote work include a staff writer for *The New Yorker* and a faculty member from UNSW Canberra at the Australian Defence Force Academy.
+Past clients for whom I have worked remotely include a staff writer for *The New Yorker* and a faculty member from UNSW Canberra at the Australian Defence Force Academy.

 All rates are flexible.
 Please contact me to discuss.